gaepdit/air-web/docs/Workflows/Compliance-workflows.md

 ## RMP Inspection Workflow

-* An RMP Inspection is a Compliance Event.
+* An RMP Inspection is a Compliance Event but is not reportable to the Data Exchange.
 * An RMP Inspection is automatically closed when created.

 ```mermaid